 Think that through for a minute.

-For most people the answer should probably be no - lets assume most people commute 10 miles.
+For most people the answer should probably be no. Let's assume most people commute 10 miles.
 If they said yes, they would now be driving 11 miles every day with the 1% chance to save 10 miles on any given day.
 For every extra 100 miles driven, they would save 10.
-Doesn't seem like such a good idea now, does it?
+That math doesn't really work out.

 When to use Web Cache